Kaiose31/UnsupervisedSent/README.md

 # UnsupervisedSent

-Using CSV Data and Word2Vec Model To run unsupervised training
+Using CSV Data and Vader Sentiment  Model To run unsupervised training